explainers-by-googlers/cross-origin-storage/browsers/cross-origin-storage-firefox-plan.md

-The GitHub Actions release workflow is manual-dispatch only (`workflow_dispatch`, not on every push, to avoid paying for a full clean multi-platform build on every commit) and publishes macOS arm64, Linux x86_64, and Windows x86_64 builds to a rolling `cross-origin-storage-latest` release tag on the same fork, so testers can download a build without compiling locally — though only the macOS leg has actually been run and confirmed working; Linux and Windows are best-effort until someone triggers the workflow and checks.
+The GitHub Actions release workflow is manual-dispatch only (`workflow_dispatch`, not on every push, to avoid paying for a full clean multi-platform build on every commit) and publishes macOS arm64, Linux x86_64, and Windows x86_64 builds to a rolling `cross-origin-storage-latest` release tag on the same fork, so testers can download a build without compiling locally — all three legs (macOS arm64, Linux x86_64, Windows x86_64) have been run and confirmed working.
 Those builds have the feature enabled by default, so there's nothing left for a tester to configure.
-Nothing has been proposed upstream to `mozilla-central` — this is a personal-fork feature branch for as long as Deferred work above remains open (default-enabled on this fork's own testing builds is not the same claim as "ready to ship").
+Nothing has been proposed upstream to
+`mozilla-central` — this is a personal-fork feature branch for as long as Deferred work above remains open (default-enabled on this fork's own testing builds is not the same claim as "ready to ship").